๐Ÿ•ต๏ธCrime and Human Development

 Why This Matters

-In Crime Human Development, you're being tested on how normal developmental processes—when disrupted or delayed—create pathways toward antisocial behavior, delinquency, and criminality.
-These milestones aren't just checkboxes on a pediatrician's chart; they represent critical windows where risk factors and protective factors interact to shape life trajectories.
+In Crime and Human Development, you're being tested on how normal developmental processes, when disrupted or delayed, create pathways toward antisocial behavior, delinquency, and criminality.
+These milestones aren't just checkboxes on a pediatrician's chart.
+They represent critical windows where risk factors and protective factors interact to shape life trajectories.
 Understanding cognitive development, attachment formation, impulse control, and moral reasoning helps you explain why some individuals develop prosocial behaviors while others don't.

 Cognitive Development Foundations

 The brain's capacity for reasoning, planning, and understanding consequences develops in predictable stages.
-When cognitive development is delayed or disrupted, individuals may lack the mental tools needed to anticipate consequences, understand others' perspectives, or resist immediate gratification—all factors linked to criminal behavior.
+When cognitive development is delayed or disrupted, individuals may lack the mental tools needed to anticipate consequences, understand others' perspectives, or resist immediate gratification.
+All of these are factors linked to criminal behavior.

 Piaget's Stages of Cognitive Development

-• Formal operational stage (12+ years)—abstract reasoning and hypothetical thinking develop, enabling moral reasoning about justice and rights
+• Formal operational stage (12+ years): Abstract reasoning and hypothetical thinking develop, enabling moral reasoning about justice and rights.
+Not everyone reaches this stage fully, which matters for understanding offender cognition.

 Theory of Mind